The Battle of Stamford Bridge ... at Holtby

 Figure 17: Roman roads east of York: From Apple Tree Farm (A) to Derventio (D), red; From Apple Tree Farm To McKechnie factory, magenta; From Dunnington (Du) to Derventio, black

+If this is right, three Roman roads headed east from York across the Derwent.
+It sounds unlikely but we think there is a credible explanation.
 RRRA’s route for RR810 between Apple Tree Farm and Derventio is wide and straight, typical of important Roman roads.
 They reckon it was the earliest of the roads east of York and was therefore probably built for military use.
 However, it had an 8% slope as it crossed Fulford moraine ridge which would have been marginal for horse drawn carts carrying heavy freight.
 It also had to cross the Foss and two miles of boggy fen.
-It may well have been flood prone, as RRRA say.
+It may well have been flood prone.
 The southern road along the Fulford moraine crest had neither of these issues.
 It is at least 5m above the flood plain and had no slopes greater than 2.5%.
 We think it was built primarily for freight between York and Brough, although it may well have been used by non-freight traffic when RR810 flooded.
-As for the northern branch off RR810, Historic England list the likely presence of two Roman marching camps just north of the McKechnie factory.
-It seems likely, again as RRRA say, that they were its destination.
+Historic England list the likely presence of two Roman marching camps just north of the McKechnie factory.
+It seems likely that the northern branch serviced these camps.

 Our main interest here is in Hardrada’s location on the moraine ridge crest when he spotted the English army.
 The English army must have been on a paved road because they were making clouds of dust.
 They are likely to have been on a paved road anyway because men and horses would have risked injury and exhaustion crossing the gloopy fens between York and the Derwent.
 If we are right about the road routes, there are three possibilities, depending on which road the Norse army was on: northwest of Dunnington, or on the southern outskirts of Holtby (H) or midway between Holtby and Warthill (W).